North East England (European Parliament constituency): Boundaries

 The constituency corresponded to the North East England region of the United Kingdom, comprising the ceremonial counties of Northumberland, Tyne and Wear, County Durham and parts of North Yorkshire.

 History

 The constituency was formed as a result of the European Parliamentary Elections Act 1999, replacing a number of single-member constituencies.
 These were Durham, Northumbria, Tyne and Wear, and parts of Cleveland and Richmond.

 Returned members

 Election results

 Elected candidates are shown in bold.
-Brackets indicate the number of votes per seat won.
+Brackets indicate the number of votes per seat won and the order in which candidates won their seats.